Data-driven modeling of the regular and chaotic dynamics of an inverted flag from experiments: Experimental setup and nonlinear model reduction method

 This $\mathcal{W}(\mathcal{E})$ is an invariant manifold tangent to $\mathcal{E}$ at $\boldsymbol{x}=\boldsymbol{0}$ and has the same dimension as $\mathcal{E}$.
 If all eigenvalues of $\boldsymbol{A}$ outside $\mathcal{E}$ have negative real parts, then $\mathcal{W}(\mathcal{E})$ is an attracting invariant manifold to which all neighbouring trajectories converge exponentially fast.
 In that sense, the dynamics on $\mathcal{W}(\mathcal{E})$ serves as a reduced-order model with which all nearby trajectories synchronize exponentially fast.

 Applications of SSM-based model reduction to mechanical systems have been discussed by \cite{Exactmodelreduction2017,breunung2018explicit,haller2016nonlinear,ponsioen2018automated,ponsioen2020model,JAIN2018195,computeinvariantmanifolds}.
 Recently, a data-driven approach to SSM-reduction has been developed and a corresponding MATLAB package has been released by \cite{Cenedese2022,cenedese2022data}.
-As noted in \cite{Cenedese2022}, if observations of the full state space variable $\boldsymbol{x}$ are not available, one can use delay-embedding of a smaller set of observables to reconstruct SSMs based on Takens's embedding theorem \citep{takens1981}.
+As noted by \cite{Cenedese2022}, if observations of the full state space variable $\boldsymbol{x}$ are not available, one can use delay-embedding of a smaller set of observables to reconstruct SSMs based on Takens's embedding theorem \citep{takens1981}.
 Under appropriate nondegeneracy conditions, this theorem guarantees that an $m$-dimensional invariant manifold of system \eqref{eq:firstorderSystem} can be smoothly embedded into a generic observable space of dimension $p \geq 2m+1$.

 In the case of the inverted flag, the tip displacement $A(t)$ can be used to define a delay-embedded observable vector $\mathbf{y}(t) = (A(t), A(t+\Delta t), ..., A(t+ (p-1)\Delta t)) \in \mathbb{R}^{p}$.
+The SSM $\mathcal{W}(\mathcal{E})$ we seek to reconstruct in the space of this observable is the slowest SSM of the unstable fixed point corresponding to the undeflected position of the flag. {The smallest dimension of such a manifold required to capture the periodic flapping of the flag is two.
+This 2D manifold is the slowest mixed-mode SSM and acts as an attractor for the dynamics.
+Capturing faster decaying transients and more complicated dynamics would require the construction of higher-dimensional SSMs that also exist as long as the non-resonance conditions hold.
+As we will see, there is no trace of faster modes or other prominent frequencies in the large-amplitude flapping regime.
+In contrast, in the chaotic regime discussed in section 3.4, we use a 4D mixed-mode SSM.}

-The SSM $\mathcal{W}(\mathcal{E})$ we seek to reconstruct in the space of this observable is the slowest SSM of the unstable fixed point corresponding to the undeflected position of the flag.
-This two-dimensional SSM is tangent to the spectral subspace of the linearized dynamics that is spanned by the eigenvectors of a positive and a negative real eigenvalue.
-By Takens's theorem, the dimension of the observable space should be at least $p=5$, given that the dimension of the SSM is $m=2$.
+The 2D SSM {we construct first} is tangent to the spectral subspace of the linearized dynamics that is spanned by the eigenvectors of a positive and a negative real eigenvalue.
+By Takens's theorem, the dimension of the observable space should then be at least $p=5$, given that the dimension of the SSM is $m=2$.